 - Conservative Management – antibiotics and await to see if the abscess improves

 - Insertion of a catheter

 If an abscess does not improve on antibiotics, pain and swelling increases and without surgery infection will occur.

 Surgery involves a general anaesthetic and being asleep for about 20 minutes.
 Surgery is the most common treatment, and the one that we use at this hospital.
 It is usually performed as a day case

 While you are asleep, the doctors will cut and drain the abscess.
 They will also stitch the cyst wall in a way that leaves an opening, so that the wound can drain and heal properly (this is called marsupialisation).
 The stitches will usually be dissolvable.
 Occasionally you will have a small bundle of gauze inside the wound, to prevent any bleeding; this is removed after a few hours, but at times an overnight stay may be required.

 When you return to the ward, you will have small plastic tube in the back of your hand.
 This is called a venflon.
 This will stay in place until you are well enough to go home.

 An alternative to surgery that is well documented is use of a catheter insertion.
-This involves placing a small tube into the abcess site, and inflating a balloon, The abcess is drained and the balloon sits in place to allow the wound to heal from the base to the skin.
+This involves placing a small tube into the abscess site, and inflating a balloon, The abscess is drained and the balloon sits in place to allow the wound to heal from the base to the skin.
 Currently this is not used at Southmead Hospital Bristol.
 Recovery time is longer, with a catheter in place.